Fainting is when you pass out for a short time.

 Someone faints and they:

-- cannot be woken up after 1 minute
+- cannot be woken up within 1 minute

 - are shaking or jerking because of a seizure or fit